Skip to main content

 In Northern Ireland, you are not usually told the decision on the day.
 You normally have to wait for a letter telling you the outcome.

 Sometimes the judge will not be able to make a decision quickly.
 If this happens, they will post it to you instead.
-It should arrive within a week.
+It should arrive within a week or so.

-If you have asked somebody to attend with you to give you support, show them the information in the box below.
+If you have asked somebody to attend with you to give you support, show them the information in the box below, called 'For friends and relatives.'
 It explains what they can do to help.

-Top tips to make the day go smoothly
+Top tips to make the hearing go smoothly

-• Make sure you arrive, have your phone ready or clik on the link in plenty of time.
+• Make sure you arrive at least 20 minutes early, or have your phone charged and ready or click on the joining link in plenty of time.

 • The judge may be running late and so you might have to wait.
 If you have made any notes of what you want to say, go over them.
 Try to keep calm.
 If you are attending in person have a snack in your bag in case you get hungry.
 There will usually be water available.